ankitbioinfo/NiCo_Documentation/docs/tutorial0.rst

 Tutorial 0: Data Preparation
 ============================

-This tutorial prepare the data for tutorial 1.
-For the jupyter notebook file please follow the following `link
+This tutorial guides through data preparation for tutorial 1.
+For the input data and the jupyter notebook file please use the following `link
 <https://github.com/ankitbioinfo/nico_tutorial/blob/main/Start_Data_prep.ipynb>`_

 .. code:: ipython3